How does this company make money?

 Who depends on this company?

-US oncology practices treating B-cell malignancies would lose access to zanubrutinib as a BTK inhibitor option.
-Chinese cancer hospitals would lose a domestically manufactured PD-1 therapy (a type of immunotherapy drug), reducing treatment accessibility.
-Specialty pharmacies in both markets would lose product lines that require specific cold-chain handling protocols.
+US oncology practices treating B-cell blood cancers would lose access to zanubrutinib as a BTK inhibitor option distinct from other drugs in that class.
+Chinese cancer hospitals would lose a domestically manufactured PD-1 therapy — tislelizumab — which would reduce how accessible that treatment is to patients inside China's reimbursement system.
+Specialty pharmacies in both countries that have built cold-chain handling procedures around these specific drugs would lose those product lines entirely.

 How does this company scale?